 What’s the significance of a signing bonus?

-A signing bonus is a device teams use to pay a player up front while simultaneously spreading out the salary cap impact.
-For example, a team might give Player X a five-year deal that includes a $10 million signing bonus.
+A signing bonus is a device teams can use to pay a player up front (though some teams will spread these payments out for as long as two years) while simultaneously spreading out the salary cap impact.* For example, a team might give Player X a five-year deal that includes a $10 million signing bonus.
 The player gets that $10 million immediately—which players like—but the team can prorate that $10 million against its cap across the life of the contract, up to five years.
 For cap purposes, that $10 million in 2017 counts for just $2 million in each of the first five years, and there’s no way to make that money not count.

 Let’s say Player X is cut after two seasons.
 At that point, only $4 million of his signing bonus has been accounted for as far as his team’s cap.
 But for 2019, the remaining $6 million will accelerate onto the team’s books as a cap charge.